 🔼Etymology of the name Leviathan

 The name Leviathan is treated in the Bible as a masculine noun (and that's why we list it as a masculine name).
 It might have been imported from another language; it's possibly an adaptation of the Ugaritic alloform Lothan.
 But even if it is, it appears to be grafted on an existing verb, which helps to explain the character of Leviathan on the Biblical stage.
-The verb is לוה and here are three of them:
+The verb is לוה:

 Leviathan is the Joiner and represents the faculty of the cognitive brain that impels humans to put one and one together: logic thought.
 It feeds the total body of knowledge we possess, and personifies the ultimate folly of the conviction that humankind can reason itself out of the grip of mortality.

 To avoid an avalanche of angry emails, it's prudent to point out that in the Bible Leviathan is classified as a tannin, a large and unspecified sea creature, which was created on the fifth day, long before the fall (Genesis 1:21, Isaiah 27:1).
 Leviathan was as perfect as the rest of creation, including the Tree of Knowledge of Good and Evil (which desired to make wise; Genesis 3:6), and only becomes corrupt by misapplication.
 That misapplication is summed up most aptly by Solomon's proverb: Trust in the Lord with all your heart, and do not lean on your own understanding (Proverbs 3:5).